 When ready, gently shake the baking soda out of the balloon and into the bottle.
 Hold tight where the balloon is secured to the top of the bottle so it doesn’t fly off.

-Extend this activity by playing with vinegar and baking soda on a tray or egg carton!
+Extend this stem activity experience by playing with vinegar and baking soda on a tray or egg carton!
 They’ll love the fizzy reactions they get!

 Add food coloring to 2 ounces of vinegar.
 I like red or orange (yellow + red), just like lava!